8ball030/auto_dev/docs/openapi.md

   args: {}
 ```

-3. Run the Handler augmenting command:
+### 4. Run the Handler augment command.

 ```bash
 cd packages/xiuxiuxar/customs/new_handler
 ```

+We automatically confirm all actions, though you can omit the `--auto-confirm` flag to see the actions that will be taken.

 ```bash
 adev augment customs openapi3 --auto-confirm
 ```

-4. Update the component and aea-config.yaml to run the new handler.
+### 5. Update the component and aea-config.yaml to run the new handler.

 ```bash
 cd ../../../..
 ```

+We ensure the component yaml references the handler class:

 ```bash
 yq e '.handlers[].class_name = "ApiHttpHandler"' -i packages/xiuxiuxar/customs/new_handler/component.yaml
 ```

+Modify the agent to load the new custom handler method:

 ```bash
 yq e '(select(.public_id == "eightballer/trader_abci:0.1.0") | .models.params.args.user_interface.custom_component) = "xiuxiuxar/new_handler"' -i packages/xiuxiuxar/agents/agent/aea-config.yaml